 - Line two baking sheets with parchment paper (do not place the cookies directly on the baking sheets, they will spread too much).

-- Beat butter and sugars for 1minute until light and creamy.
+- Beat butter and both sugars for one minute until light and creamy.
 Add egg and vanilla and beat to combine, scraping the bowl if necessary.

 - In a separate bowl, combine flour, baking soda, baking powder, cinnamon and salt.
 Add the flour mixture to the butter mixture and beat on low until just combined.
 Add the oats, coconut, carrots and walnuts (if using) and mix until just combined.